 In this work we have proposed a heavy QCD axion as the inflaton of warm inflation, where its coupling to QCD sources the radiation bath via sphaleron heating, maintaining finite temperature during inflation.
 The radiation bath is made up of SM gluons in their non-confined phase.
 Light quarks which suppress sphaleron heating are absent in the early universe in our model due to the Higgs field residing in a UV-vacuum during warm inflation.
-We explore two BSM variations that can give rise to such a UV-vacuum, one in which a dimension six operator appears after the quartic Higgs coupling of the SM runs negative, and another in which the dimension six operator is paired with vector like fermions that modify the running of the quartic, allowing for UV vacua below $v_{\text{UV}} \lesssim 10^9 \, \text{GeV}$.
-The mechanism presented in this paper to make SM quarks heavy during warm inflation relies on a a large reheating temperature after warm inflation, $T_\text{RH} > v_\text{UV}$.
+The mechanism presented in this paper to make SM quarks heavy during warm inflation relies on a large reheating temperature after warm inflation, $T_\text{RH} > v_\text{UV}$.
 We propose hybrid warm inflation to provide the large reheating temperature which allows the Higgs field to relax to its EW-vacuum.
 Hybrid inflation also suppresses the slow-roll parameter $\epsilon_V$, enabling warm inflation with sphaleron heating to reproduce the observed spectral tilt without tuning.

 We identify a region in the heavy axion $f - m_{\phi}$ plane in which our model is viable, and consolidate existing and future reach in the heavy axion parameter space from astrophysical, cosmological, and collider sources, finding that future beam dump experiments such as DarkQuest are able to probe the lower mass region of our model.
 Including hadronic final states in the forecast of future collider capabilities may significantly enhance the reach, potentially probing the intermediate mass region.
 On the cosmological side, non-gaussianities with a bispectral shape predicted by warm inflation could be a smoking gun for the discovery of warm inflation that may be within reach with upcoming experiments.